Abbey College Cambridge students and teachers in Chemistry class

 Chemistry explores the building blocks of all living and non-living substances and tries to explain why certain substances interact with each other, how they interact and what happens when they interact.

-Chemistry A Level can lead to a great variety of degree courses other than the obvious chemistry degree.
-All chemical engineering courses require chemistry A Level alongside the study of mathematics.
-Study of chemistry is a requirement for most medicine and dentistry degree courses in the UK.
-In combination with your other 2 or 3 subjects, studying chemistry it can help you gain access to just about any degree course.
+Chemistry A-Level can lead to a great variety of degree courses other than the obvious Chemistry degree.
+All chemical engineering courses require Chemistry A-Level alongside the study of Mathematics.
+Study of Chemistry is a requirement for most medicine and dentistry degree courses in the UK.
+In combination with your other 2 or 3 subjects, studying Chemistry can help you gain access to just about any degree course.

 WHAT WILL I STUDY IN A-LEVEL CHEMISTRY?

-• Physical chemistry – you will develop further your knowledge of energetics and learn about thermodynamics, you will further your understanding of kinetics and learning about rate equations, you will learn about electrode potentials and electrochemical cells and also acids and bases
+• Physical Chemistry – where you will develop further your knowledge of energetics and learn about thermodynamics, further your understanding of kinetics and learning about rate equations, and learn about electrode potentials and electrochemical cells and also acids and bases

-• Inorganic chemistry – you will learn about the chemistry of Period 3, the transition metals and how ions react in aqueous solution
+• Inorganic Chemistry – where you will learn about the chemistry of Period 3, the transition metals and how ions react in aqueous solution

-• Organic chemistry – you will learn about aldehydes, ketones, carboxylic acids and their derivatives, aromatic chemistry, amines, polymers and amino acids.
-You will also learn about modern analytical techniques such as nuclear magnetic resonance spectroscopy
+• Organic Chemistry – where you will learn about aldehydes, ketones, carboxylic acids and their derivatives, aromatic chemistry, amines, polymers and amino acids, and learn about modern analytical techniques such as nuclear magnetic resonance spectroscopy

 Assessment